Tanvin-Ahmed/Tanvin-Ahmed/README.md

 I'm from Bangladesh.
 I am a React developer.
 I do frontend development and also know little bit backend development with Node.js.

-Skills:  REACT / JS / HTML / CSS/ FIREBASE/ NODE.JS/ EXPRESS.JS/ MONGODB
+Skills:  REACT / JS / HTML / CSS/ FIREBASE/ NODE.JS/ EXPRESS.JS/ MONGODB / Python / MySQL

-- 🔭 I’m currently working on Barta real-time chat app
+- 🔭 I’m currently working on develop a website for a college
-- 🌱 I’m currently learning MERN stack web development
+- 🌱 I’m currently learning MERN stack web development and python development
 - 👯 I’m looking to collaborate on new learner
-- 🤔 I’m looking for Job as Junior web developer
 - 💬 Ask me about web development
 - ⚡ Fun fact: I love to travel